-a.
+- a.
 It is unlawful for any boat, motorboat, floathouse, sailboat, or any other kind of boat containing wastewater facilities to be on the waters of any stream, river, or lake in Panhandle Health District 1 unless such wastewater facilities shall be sealed to prevent a discharge into any waters.
-The method of sealing such wastewater facilities shall be subject to the approval of Panhandle Health District 1.
-(7-1-93) b.
+The method of sealing such wastewater facilities is subject to the approval of Panhandle Health District 1.
+(7-1-21)T - b.
 Any person authorized by the Health Officer or any law enforcement person may stop and board any boat on the said waters and examine the wastewater facilities on such boats to see that such facilities are properly closed and sealed.
-(7-1-93) c.
-It shall be unlawful for any person to throw overboard, dump, or otherwise dispose of or discharge, or cause, permit, or suffer to be discharged, any garbage, refuse, rubbish, waste, or sewage from any boat into or upon the waters of any stream, river, lake, or other body of water within the boundaries of Panhandle Health District 1.
-(7 - 1 - 93) (7 - 1 - 93) (7-1-93) d.
-If any watercraft located upon the waters of this District is found to have a marine toilet which is not in compliance with the requirements of this section, the Health Officer shall have the following alternative or cumulative powers to: (7-1-93) i.
-Cause the marine toilet to be locked and sealed to prevent usage; (7-1-93) ii.
+(7-1-21)T - c.
+It is unlawful for any person to throw overboard, dump, or otherwise dispose of or discharge, or cause, permit, or suffer to be discharged, any garbage, refuse, rubbish, waste, or sewage from any boat into or upon the waters of any stream, river, lake, or other body of water within the boundaries of Panhandle Health District 1.

+(7-1-21)T - d.
+If any watercraft located upon the waters of this District is found to have a marine toilet which is not in compliance with the requirements of this section, the Health Officer shall have the following alternative or cumulative powers to:

+(7-1-21)T - i.
+Cause the marine toilet to be locked and sealed to prevent usage; (7-1-21)T - ii.
 Require such watercraft to be removed from the waters of Panhandle Health District 1 until the marine toilets are made to conform with the requirements of this Code.
-(7-1-93) 02.
-Public and Private Marinas.